 This section explains how Nomura has used any data or tools relating to the quality of execution.
+For Cash Equity products, trades that were executed for clients in a riskless manner were traded to markets using the Instinet algorithmic trading suite and smart order routing systems.
+This allowed for achievement of Best Execution outcomes through the Instinet product suite, as well as post trade analytics for performance benchmarking.
 For non-equity products Nomura used market data, where available, to inform pricing.
-Nomura has processes in place to monitor the effectiveness of its Order Execution Policy and has a governance framework in place.
-Nomura did not make use of output of a consolidated tape provider during this period.
+Nomura has processes in place to monitor the effectiveness of its Order Execution Policy and has a governance framework in place Nomura did not make use of output of a consolidated tape provider during this period.